-Early Childhood Education Program - This program is funded by the Child Care Council of Greater Houston, UWGH, Collaborative for Children, and Leaders in Education.
-It prepares preschool children from ages three to six for academic success by providing Montessori based early education and training opportunities for parents to enhance their roles as primary educators for their children.
+Early Childhood Education Program - This program is funded by the City of Houston Community Development Block Grant/Child Care Program, UWGH, Texas Department of Agriculture, and Leaders in Education.
+It prepares preschool children from ages three to six for academic success by providing Montessori-based early education and training opportunities for parents to enhance their roles as primary educators for their children.